What are the 5 most affordable types of book binding?

 3. Spiral Binding

 Additionally, spiral binding is excellent for multi-page wall calendars, as it allows pages to hang flat against the wall.
-It also works well for easel-style flip books, facilitating easy page flipping, and is a suitable option for books with index tabs.
+It also works well for easel-style flip books, facilitating easy page flipping, and is suitable for books with index tabs.

 4. Wire-O Binding

-Wire-O Binding is a "punch and bind" method similar to Spiral Binding.
+Wire-O Binding is a "punch and bind" method similar to spiral binding.
 However, instead of using a flexible plastic coil, Wire-O binding employs a rigid metal element formed into a series of double loops.
 Despite its reasonable cost, Wire-O binding adds a sophisticated touch to book projects.

 Wire-O spines come in various sizes to accommodate different page counts and are available in a range of painted colors and metallic finishes such as gold, silver, and bronze.
 This variety allows for a complementary finish for nearly any book project.